 4. Conclusions

 In this paper, we assessed the main features of novel biomaterials composed of curdlan, WPI, and HAp granules (namely Cur_WPI25_HAp and Cur_WPI35_HAp scaffolds) in the context of their potential applications in bone tissue engineering.
 We determined that both biomaterials – as with most polymer-based biomaterials – were characterized by relatively low porosity and weak mechanical properties in comparison with natural bone.
 On the other hand, these biomaterials also possessed many desirable properties.
-Both scaffolds possessed ability to absorb low amounts of liquid over an acceptable time period and to release a high amount of WPI to the surrounding aqueous environment.
+Both scaffolds possessed the ability to absorb low amounts of liquid over an acceptable time period and to release a high amount of WPI to the surrounding aqueous environment.
 It was also demonstrated that the scaffolds underwent controllable degradation in collagenase I and proteinase K solutions within 9 weeks.
-Moreover, bioactivity assay suggested that either biomaterials formed an apatite layer on their surfaces in vitro after just 7 days of incubation in SBF, which can suppose that after their implantation they will form an apatite on their surfaces and be integrated with surrounding bone tissue.
+Moreover, the bioactivity assay suggested that both biomaterials formed an apatite layer on their surfaces in vitro after just 7 days of incubation in SBF.
+Hence, one can suppose that after their implantation they will form an apatite on their surfaces and be integrated with surrounding bone tissue.
 In turn, cell culture experiments showed that both biomaterials were characterized by high cytocompatibility in vitro.
 The MTT assay demonstrated that even extracts obtained from biomaterials supported cell viability, while the WST-8 assay and confocal microscopy observations indicated that the surfaces of both biomaterials promoted osteoblast proliferation over time.
 Both biomaterials also allowed production of characteristic osteogenic markers by osteoblasts, as proven by ELISA assays and confocal microscopy observations.
-Considering all obtained results, it seems that both biomaterials meet many requirements for bone scaffolds.
+Considering all the obtained results, it seems that both biomaterials meet many requirements for bone scaffolds.
 However, their porosity and mechanical properties should be improved, which will be the subject of our further work.

 5. Patents

-The biomaterials were fabricated according to method described in Polish Patent no. 240725 “Biomaterial based on natural polysaccharide – β-1,3-glucan (curdlan) and ceramics for applications in bone tissue engineering and the methods of its fabrication”.
+The biomaterials were fabricated according to the method described in Polish Patent no. 240725 “Biomaterial based on natural polysaccharide – β-1,3-glucan (curdlan) and ceramics for applications in bone tissue engineering and the methods of its fabrication”.

 Author Contributions: Conceptualization, K.K.; methodology, K.K., K.P., W.T., A.N.; software, K.K.; validation, K.K., K.P.; formal analysis, K.K.; investigation, K.K., K.P., W.T., A.N.; resources, K.K.; data curation, K.K.; writing—original draft preparation, K.K., K.P., T.E.L.D.; writing—review and editing, K.K.; visualization, K.K.; supervision, T.E.L.D; G.G.; project administration, K.K.; funding acquisition, K.K.
 All authors have read and agreed to the published version of the manuscript.

 Funding: This research was funded by National Science Centre (NCN) in Poland in the framework of the MINIATURA 4 grant no. 2020/04/X/ST5/00112 entitled “Influence of protein isolate on biocompatibility improvement of curdlan-based biomaterial”.
-The paper was developed using the equipment purchased within agreement no. POPW.01.03.00-06-010/09-00 Operational Program Development of Eastern Poland 2007-2013, Priority Axis I, Modern Economy, Operations 1.3.
+The paper was developed using the equipment purchased in the framework of the agreement no. POPW.01.03.00-06-010/09-00 Operational Program Development of Eastern Poland 2007-2013, Priority Axis I, Modern Economy, Operations 1.3.
 Innovations Promotion.

 Institutional Review Board Statement: Not applicable.